+Narrowing the field definitely got me excited as some of these were operating in the early part of the Guadalcanal Campaign in which my father was one of many thousands who fought there.
 I quickly narrowed in done to a few possibilities and requested some records from Japan to say yes or no to some of on my list.
 The crew identities were more complicated but being familiar with USN casualties (I am an ex-USN Officer), I started constructing a series of matrixes to eliminate some and include others.
 After a couple of days of research, I had it narrowed down to about a dozen individuals.
 They thought they had 5 to 7 sets of remains while I suspected either 7 or 8 men!

 Anyway, I went to Washington D.C. to brief them on what I suspected and they listened intently.
-I asked them to check with the USN Casualty Office in the Pentagon Annex at the time to either confirm or deny my reconstructed list of 8 men from VP-23 as I had already confirmed the 7 missing from a VP-91 machine.
+I asked them to check with the USN Casualty Office in the Pentagon Annex at the time to either confirm or deny my reconstructed list of 8 men from VP-23 as I had already confirmed the seven missing from a VP-91 machine.
 In a few days they got back to me and confirmed my reconstruction!
 This was great but told the young very excited fellow that does NOT confirm it is them.

 The serach was in their hands and also asked them if either engine plate had somehow survived.
 It took awhile but they found one and the engine number area was all rusted.
 However, they gave it to the FBI in Hawaii so that a scanning electron microscope could be used and they obtained a number!.
-It turned out to be quite a surprise as the engine came from a wrecked VP-12 PBY destroyed at Pearl Harbor on 7 December 1941.
+It turned out to be quite a surprise as the engine came from a wrecked VP-12 PBY destroyed at Pearl Harbor on December 7, 1941.
 Obviously, to me at least, it had been salvaged and installed on this aircraft.

 With other records I have from interviews conducted over a few decades, I was able to figure out that this aircraft was 23-P-15 Bu No. 2389.
 It is the same machine that Frank Fisler from VP-51 flew during the Battle of Midway and in which he rescued several downed flyers.
 In addition, there are a few Midway photos showing it in service and a portion of it may actually be in John Ford's film on Midway as Frank is identified there. the photos include it passing USS Yorktown in the AM and acting as guard in the PM when she is being abandoned and LCDR.
 Leslie & wingman are ditching near CA Astoria if I remember correctly.